wilbrinkdesign/Wordpress-plugins/auto-update-wp-and-disable-e-mail-notifications/tags/1.1/readme.txt

 No, this plugin will update all WordPress components, no exceptions.
 It is very important to keep everything up-to-date.

 = Can I enable email notification for WordPress updates? = No, this plugin will disable email notifications for WordPress updates.
-Otherwise you would receive emails on a daily basis because everything is updated almost every day.
+Otherwise you would receive emails on a daily basis.

 == Changelog ==